gramps-project/gramps-web-docs/docs/en/user-guide/revisions.md

 Clicking on a transaction opens the transaction detail view.
 It contains the list of individual additions, deletions, and updates by Gramps object.

-Selecting an indivdial change opens a view of the raw JSON representation of the Gramps object with additions and deletions highlighted in green and red, respectively.
+Selecting an individual change opens a view of the raw JSON representation of the Gramps object with additions and deletions highlighted in green and red, respectively.
+A button above the diff takes you straight to the object's own page.

+## Revisions of a single object

+To see the history of one particular person, family, event, or other object, open its page and switch to the **Revisions** tab.
+It lists every change made to that object, newest first, with the type of change (added, updated, or deleted), the user who made it, and when.
+Clicking an entry opens the transaction it belongs to, where you can inspect the diff or undo it.

+Click **Show more** to load older entries; for objects with a very long history, only the most recent revisions are shown.
+For objects last changed before the revision history was recorded, the tab only shows the time of the last change.

+!!! note
+    The Revisions tab is visible to members and above and requires Gramps Web API version 3.22 or later.

 ## Undoing a revision